-As you’ve probably gathered by now, laser cutting can be used on a huge number of different materials.
+As you’ve probably gathered by now, laser cutting can be used on a huge number of different materials to laser cut products.
 Some of these are non-metal materials like polymers, carbon composites, plastics and rubber.

 Find out more about lasers processes and cutting from SPI Lasers